published on 19 March 2013

 Rhodes in Mythology

 Other mythological associations with the islands include the belief that the Telchines had a workshop on the island.
-These were believed to be an ancient semi-divine race that invented, and were particularly skilled at, metalwork.
+They were believed to be an ancient semi-divine race that invented, and were particularly skilled at, metalwork.
 Hercules was also worshipped on the island as the founder of the first settlement.
-Other important cults were dedicated to Apollo, Zeus, Athena and Dionysos and during the Hellenistic period the island adopted several Egyptian cults such as those of Sarapis and Isis.
+Other important cults were dedicated to Apollo, Zeus, Athena, and Dionysos, and during the Hellenistic period the island adopted several Egyptian cults such as those of Sarapis and Isis.

 The island came under Persian rule in 490 BCE but in the later 5th century BCE, Rhodes became a member of the Delian League, led (and later to be dominated by) Athens.
 However, the island revolted against Athens in c.
 412 BCE and sided with Sparta in the Peloponnesian War, an action which was followed in c.
 408 BCE by the city-states forming together to create a federal state, probably for greater commercial opportunities.
 The capital of the new state was Rhodes (Rhodos) at the northern most point of the island.